PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-18 05:44:36
+Last updated: 2024-04-18 05:45:11
-Random Quote: I am IRONBORN!
-I laugh at death.  -  Victarion Greyjoy
+Random Quote: Bronn was no knight, that was true.
+Bronn was a battle - hardened killer.